 Obviously, solar technology exceeds the commonly held perception of its abilities.

-Ironically, I took time to become a true solar devotee for other reasons than those listed above.
+Ironically, I took the time to become a true solar devotee for other reasons than those listed above.

 Solar Electric vs. Wind Generators